kamanashisroy/aroop/talks/proposal_freezed.md

 It has both preemptive and non-preemptive multitasking.

-[Propeller](https://github.com/kamanashisroy/shotodol/blob/master/libs/propeller) is a thread.
-It is collection of _Spindles_.
-And it executes the _step()_ method of registered _Spindles_ one by one.
+[CompositeFiber](https://github.com/kamanashisroy/shotodol/blob/master/libs/fiber) is a thread.
+It is collection of _Fiber_s.
+And it executes the _step()_ method of registered _Fiber_s one by one.
 If _step()_ returns nonzero then it is oust from the execution line.

-[Turbine](https://github.com/kamanashisroy/shotodol/blob/master/libs/turbine) is a _Propeller_ that integrates the platform thread library.
-An application may contain only main thread which can perform _Propeller_ without the need of _Turbine_ .
-Otherwise if it contains multiple threads, it will need _Turbine_ to create them.
+[SpinningWheel](https://github.com/kamanashisroy/shotodol/blob/master/libs/spinningwheel) is a _CompositeFiber_ that integrates the platform thread library.
+An application may contain only main thread which can perform _CompositeFiber_ without the need of _SpinningWheel_ .
+Otherwise if it contains multiple threads, it will need _SpinningWheel_ to create them.

 ###3.6.
 Language features(Adaptability)